jestjs/jest/README.md

 ### Using TypeScript

-To use TypeScript in your tests, install the `ts-jest` package:
+To use TypeScript in your tests, install the `ts-jest` package and the types for Jest.

 ```
-npm install --save-dev ts-jest
+npm install --save-dev ts-jest @types/jest
 ```

 then modify your `package.json` so the `jest` section looks something like: